I've been playing Minecraft for a while now and I find it oddly soothing.

 In this Minecraft Server guide I will show you:

 Not only will you learn all of this, but it will be explained in a SIMPLE way that anyone can follow.
+This includes using Minecraft console commands and keeping your server updated with our guide on how to update Minecraft.

 If you've been on the fence about building your own server then this article should help make that decision easier for you.